CAST-genomics/haptools/docs/commands/karyogram.rst

 ~~~~~~~~~~~~~~~~~~
 You may also specify the following options:

-* ``--centromeres <FILE>``: Path to a file describing the locations of chromosome ends and centromeres.
+* ``--centromeres <FILE>`` - Path to a file describing the locations of chromosome ends and centromeres.
 An example file is given here: ``tests/data/centromeres_hg19.txt``.
 The columns are: chromosome, chrom_start, centromere, chrom_end.
 For acrocentric chromosomes, the centromere field is ommitted.
 This file format was taken from `here <https://github.com/armartin/ancestry_pipeline>`_.
-* ``--colors "pop1:color1,pop2:color2..."``: You can optionally specify which colors should be used for each population.
+* ``--colors "pop1:color1,pop2:color2..."`` - You can optionally specify which colors should be used for each population.
 If colors are not given, the script chooses reasonable defaults.
-* ``--title <TITLE>``: Title for the resulting karyogram.
+* ``--title <TITLE>`` - Title for the resulting karyogram.
+* ``--verbosity <LEVEL>`` - What level of output the logger should print to stdout.
+Please see `logging levels <https://docs.python.org/3/library/logging.html>`_ for output levels.
+Default = INFO [Optional]

 Example
 ~~~~~~~